BScottHenderson/CarND-Advanced-Lane-Lines/Advanced-Lane-Lines.md

 ---
 Note:
 The code described above was used to process the test images in the "./test_images" folder.
-Much of it was replicated in the LaneLine class, lines 61-128.
-The `LaneLine.AddFrame()` function was used when processing image frames from the test video.
-The code is essentially the same as that described above but I did not feel it necessary to include a detailed description of this version of the code.
+There is some duplication of code between the `AdvancedLaneLines.FindLaneLines()` method, lines 704-798, which uses the `LaneLines.AddFrame()` method, lines 89-126, and the `AdvancedLaneLines.ProcessTestImages()` method, lines 841-914.
+However the code is essentially the same in both cases.
 ---

 ### Pipeline (video)